eternagame/workspace-helpers/packages/nx-plugin/src/generators/preset/files/README.md

 This project is structured as a monorepo, using [NPM Workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces) and [Nx](https://nx.dev/) to manage its components.
 Here are some common actions you might want to take:

-### Development Server
+### Running Apps

+Run `npx nx dev <package-name>` to run an application package, automatically reloading when changes occur.

-Run `npx nx serve <package-name>` to run a local development server for a given package, configured with things like live reloading.
+Run `npx nx start <package-name>` to run after building the package (with dependencies) without reloading.

 ### Build

 Run `npx nx build <package-name>` to build a package.
+This will also build any dependencies of the package.

+Run `npx nx build:watch <package-name>` to build a package and rebuild when files are changed.
 This will also build any dependencies of the package.

 ### Linting and Formatting